 The first-aider, Jen, and I got the pads from the defibrillator onto Bill's chest and the machine began to automatically monitor him.
 We stayed by him and talked to him.
 His son was obviously pretty cut up.
 We lost Bill again a few minutes later, but the defibrillator instructed us to keep clear, shocked him, and brought him more or less right back, if I remember rightly.

 I was saying all kinds of things to Bill, to try to keep him awake and get him to respond, Tim was talking to him too.
-When the paramedic arrived, the first on the scene was extremely hot.
+When the paramedic arrived, the first on the scene was very pretty.
 We had a bit of gallows humour with that, as in, Bill wouldn't be happy when he found out who could have been giving him a kiss instead of me, how we'd all had a "shocking time", how I'd been a bit over-enthusiastic in the application of my face to Bill's face.

 Shortly after the ambulance arrived, he seemed to stabilise and became more responsive.
 He's still in hospital.
 He's likely to need a mini-defibrillator unit fitted as apparently he has an irregular heartbeat.
 The doctors think he suffered a ventricular fibrillation rather than an infarction, which can still be enough to stop you, but is less dangerous long-term.
 After Bill got loaded into the ambulance and we were cracking jokes and going over it, when his son wasn't around, I told them that I'd really thought that Bill was dead for good, and that's when I realised that I was in shock.